-- G7.4 An Assessment Board will not come to a decision on a student's result where an instance or allegation of the use of unfair means has not been resolved. - G7.5 Where evidence of unfair means becomes available subsequent to the recommendation of the Assessment Board, the matter will be re-opened at a subsequent meeting of the Board and the original recommendation may be set aside if appropriate. - G7.6 Any appeal against the decision of the Head of School will be heard under Stage 1 of the Procedure for Appeals against Assessment Board decisions, as set out in section 7 of the Assessment Handbook.
-An appeal will only be valid if it is based on the following grounds: - i that the original decision was not conducted fairly and/or in accordance with the published procedure; - ii that the original decision was unreasonable in all the circumstances.
+- G7.4 Where evidence of academic misconduct becomes available subsequent to the recommendation of the Assessment Board, the matter will be re-opened at a subsequent meeting of the Board and the original recommendation may be set aside if appropriate. - G7.5 Any appeal against the decision of the Academic Integrity Lead or Academic Misconduct Committee will be heard under Stage 1 of the Procedure for Appeals against Assessment Board decisions, as set out in section 7 of the Assessment Handbook.
+An appeal will only be valid if it is based on the following grounds: - that the original decision was not conducted fairly and/or in accordance with the published procedure; - ii that the original decision was unreasonable in all the circumstances.